GuiBDBello/Unreliable/README.md

 ### Installation

 1. Clone repository: `git clone https://github.com/GuiBDBello/Unreliable.git`.
-2. Open the project in Unity Hub: `ADD > Select the folder you just cloned`.
+2. Add the project to Unity Hub: `ADD > Select the folder you just cloned`.
+3. Select the project to open.

 ### Development